Themed Living Communities

 The LEAD (Leadership Engagement And Development) community is open to all students who seek to discover their leadership potential by getting involved on campus.
 The LEAD TLC provides these opportunities through leadership seminars, workshops, and residence hall programs.

-LEAD TLC Campus Connection Experts: Dale Hall and Daniel Harris, Assistant Directors of Student Life
+LEAD TLC Campus Connection Expert: Kyleah Bell, Assistant Director, Student Life and Ministry

 LEAD TLC Signature Event: Lunch & Learn Leadership Seminars